CyVerse-learning-materials/fastqc_quickstart/index.rst

 Following your report, you may wish to apply one of several tools in the Discovery Environment to, for example, remove sequencing adaptors and trim low quality portions of reads.
-The `Trimmomatic App <https://wiki.cyverse.org/wiki/display/DEapps/Trimmomatic-programmable-0.33>`_ is suggested.
+The Trimmomatic-programmable-0.33 app is suggested.

 ----